 HAVING HIS BODY reduced to subatomic particles and shot through space at light speeds had taken a toll on Miles.
-The physical stress of time travel was cumulative, and he had experienced more missions than any agent in the CIA’s Department of Historic Intervention (DHI).
-The medical recovery team was erring on the side of caution following his recent assignment.
+The physical stress of time travel was cumulative, and he’d experienced more missions than any CIA agent in the Department of Historic Intervention (DHI).
+The uncontrolled twitching of his muscles and burning sensation on his skin had subdued shortly after returning, but the medical recovery team refused to release him, erring on the side of caution.

-The reentry room at DHI headquarters in Langley, Virginia was designed for prolonged recuperations, looking more like an extended stay apartment than a time travel recovery room.
-On one side of the bright, spacious room was a holographic 3-D video system.
+The reentry facility in Langley, Virginia was designed for prolonged recuperations, and Miles’ recovery room looked more like an extended stay apartment than a medical facility.
+On one side of the bright, open space was a holographic 3-D video system.
 TV programs and movies could be projected into the room in three dimensions, giving the appearance of live onstage performances.

 A massive picture window was positioned on the other side of the room.
 From the outside, passersby saw a ten-foot-high reflective glass.
 From the inside, Miles could select real-time panoramic views of anything from Niagara Falls to waves crashing on shore at Waikiki Beach.
 A sunny, snow-topped Colorado mountain was currently displayed.

-Confined to the room for five days, Miles was beyond restless and on his way to agitated.
-Even with all the hi-tech distractions, he’d had enough and was pacing the room like a newly captured lion.
+Confined to the facility for five days, Miles was beyond restless and on his way to agitated.
+Even with all the hi-tech distractions, he’d had enough and was pacing the room like a captured leopard.

-He hadn’t been told anything about Terri King’s recent assignment, and the thought of his former partner being sent decades into the past on a dangerous mission was eating at him.
-His daily demands to join her had been ignored.
+He hadn’t been told anything about Terri King’s recent assignment, and the thought of his former partner being sent decades into the past on another dangerous mission was eating at him.
+His daily demands to be told her whereabouts had been ignored.

 Miles faced the holographic TV and shouted, “Get Dr. Jones, now!”

-As Miles waited for a response, the door opened.
-Dr. Jones stepped into the room wearing his customary red tie, white shirt and blue blazer with the gold DHI logo over the left pocket.
+The door opened, and Dr. Jones stepped inside wearing his customary red tie, white shirt and blue blazer with the gold DHI logo sewn over the left pocket.